EHRI/rspub-gui/docs/rst/rsgui.export.rst

 .. figure:: ../img/export/export_05.png

-    *Screenshot of the scp Transport execution window while the import process is running*
+    *Screenshot of the scp Transport execution window while the export process is running*

 After the export has finished without errors your :term:`resource`\ s and :term:`sitemap`\ s at the web server are now up to date with the local changes after your latest :term:`synchronization`\ .